VIRTUE: Visual-Interactive Text-Image Universal Embedder: Additional Experiments

 As shown in Tab. \ref{tab:ablation}, although Phi-3.5-V has more parameters than Qwen2-VL-2B, the latter yields better results on MMEB and SCaR.
 Removing text instructions and using lower resolutions lead to a significantly inferior performance.
 The degraded results from Prompter and cropping suggest that pre-trained SAM2.1 provides not only more precise segmentations than simple crops but also a stronger understanding from its pre-trained knowledge.
 Although SAM2.1-L performs on par with SAM2.1-B+ in terms of MMEB, its performance degrades on SCaR.
 In contrast, using SAM2.1-S deleteriously impacts both benchmarks.
 Additionally, increasing MLP layers and segmentation embedding length $|S|$ does not consistently yield gains across MMEB and SCaR.
 While increasing segmentation embeddings to 1024 delivers better results on SCaR, we stick to selecting 256 as our configuration to balance computation and effectiveness.
+Using attention-based cross-modal methods does not yield better results, although cross-attention achieves performance comparable to our convolutional MLPs.
+Similarly, finetuning SAM-2 performs worse than keeping it frozen--especially on SCaR--since MMEB-train does not contain user-specific visual prompts (i.e., using uniform points).
+This mismatch biases the segmentation pipeline toward non–visual-interactive scenarios.